afaundez/reaktor-challenge/README.md

 Display all the packages doesn't make sense, too much information, even if we split by Section.
 My approaches to dpkg in the past have involved search packages, usually involving listing and grep values.
 I would like to have the ability to search.

-It would be nice from now on, be able to use JSX to define the React UI, so I will try to get babel working in browser mode.
+It would be nice from now on, be able to use JSX to define the React UI so I will try to get babel working in browser mode.

 It works on the browser, but it the JS file needs to be served, so I added a small node server for JS and HTML files.